sa-tre/satre-specification/docs/source/pillars/data_management.md

     For example, a user may take pictures of their computer screen to remove data, or use a device presenting as a USB HID keyboard to input large amounts of text.
     An example of a reasonable measure would be for a remote desktop based TRE to prevent data being copied from a local machine's clipboard to a workspace.
   - Mandatory
+* - 3.1.X.
+  - Data held within the TRE should be the minimum required for analysis or research.
+  - Data stored and processed within the TRE should be limited to the amount required for that purpose.
+    This increases the level of protection for {ref}`data subjects <public_roles>`, makes it easier to comply with data protection legislation (e.g. GDPR) and could reduce the overhead of storage and processing.
+  - Recommended
 ```

 ## Identity and access management